 According to seedfinder.eu this is Sour Diesel’s genetic breakdown: (zoom in)

 Adam says the Staten Island crew went to Holland “…in that batch was the Hawaiian Afghan from Sensi”.
 The Sour Diesel cross was with a Diesel cut.
-There were many ‘Diesel’ versions from different males, when The Hawaiian Afghani pollenated the Diesel (Chem Dog) so did other unknown males from Holland.
+There were many ‘Diesel’ versions from different males; when The Hawaiian Afghani pollinated the Diesel (Chem Dog), so did other unknown males from Holland.
 Apparently, there were different cuts of ‘Diesel’ from different phenos.
-They were unrelated, “like there were different versions of Northern Lights like ##1, #2, & #5,…there were very different versions of the Diesel” said Adam.
+They were unrelated, “like there were different versions of Northern Lights like ##1, #2, & #5,…there were very different versions of the Diesel”, said Adam.

 Further investigation is needed based on this new information.
-It would be little surprise if the #3 all-time best strain is anchored in Puna genetics.
+It would be of little surprise if the #3 all-time best strain is anchored in Puna genetics.
 It would explain a lot.
-“Diesel became a New York phenomenon” said Adam.
-“I think your search will lead to Oregon and that’s your Hawaiian connection”.
+“Diesel became a New York phenomenon”, said Adam.
+“I think your search will lead to Oregon, and that’s your Hawaiian connection”.

 The origins of the Puna cutting date back nearly 20 years.
 The cutting still exists today and easily produces more than nearly all other 8-9 week strains in Hawaii medical gardens.
 The plant is notoriously branchy and is perfect for SCROG grows and just begs to be thinned out.
-Different from other Sour Diesels, the Puna cut doesn’t make giant colas but makes lots of medium sized nugs with heavy yields.
+Unlike other Sour Diesels, the Puna cut doesn’t make giant colas but makes lots of medium-sized nugs with heavy yields.

 Hawaiian cannabis is world renown.
 Ultraviolet light in Hawaii is much stronger than anywhere on the Mainland.
-On December 21st, (shortest day of the year) Hawaii receives more U.V. light than California gets on June 21st (longest day of the year).
+On December 21st (shortest day of the year), Hawaii receives more U.V. light than California gets on June 21st (longest day of the year).
 Simple math, more U.V. equals more THC and not just THC but THC-V. The supercharged cousin of THC Delta 9 found in tropical sativas, THC-V gives the super stony psychedelic high that puts you into ‘cartoon land’.
 Puna Diesel contains THC-V. Sour Diesel has “Hawaiian” genes (DNL-see above).
 Seedfinder.eu guide says the Hawaiian is an Indica/Sativa hybrid (now known to come from Sensi Seeds) Puna Budder is Hawaiian sativa crossed with an Afghanica hash plant.
 This may explain why Puna Diesel has that “Puna” taste.
 Different environments allow for different phenotypes in cannabis.
-Kush strains are notorious for a variety of expressions depending on environmental conditions like location, elevation, temperature, hydration and soils.
-After growing in Puna nearly 20 years, it seems Puna Diesel is at home on the Big Island.
+Kush strains are notorious for various expressions depending on environmental conditions like location, elevation, temperature, hydration, and soils.
+After growing in Puna for nearly 20 years, it seems Puna Diesel is at home on the Big Island.

 The whole story on Sour Diesel has yet to be told.
 Adam Dunn has a special, part #2 on Sour Diesel on Friday, July 9th.
 He will be interviewing Hal, the guy who actually planted the very first Sour Diesel seed.
 (Adam Dunn Show)

-The theory is that the ‘magic’ of the Island of Hawaii is not just make believe or Hawaiian legend.
-Perhaps, somehow hyper dimensional physics have played a role in a plant’s chemistry or morphology on the island.
-Plants like coffee, orchids and anthuriums are known for being the highest quality in the world.
+The theory is that the ‘magic’ of the Island of Hawaii is not just make-believe or Hawaiian legend.
+Perhaps, somehow, hyper-dimensional physics has played a role in a plant’s chemistry or morphology on the island.
+Plants like coffee, orchids, and anthuriums are known for being of the highest quality in the world.
 Puna is a special place within a special place.
 Puna Diesel is that kine special.

-Hawaiian grown ganja is exceptional and for many good reasons.
-Between genetics, sun, and the magic of the islands it’s easy to agree that it is the world’s finest.
-Among many great strains like Puna Butter, Maui Wowie, Kauai electric, Kona Gold and Molokai Madness comes now Puna Diesel, 2016 Big Island Champion.
+Hawaiian-grown ganja is exceptional and for many good reasons.
+Between genetics, the sun, and the islands’ magic, it’s easy to agree that it is the world’s finest.
+Among many great strains like Puna Butter, Maui Wowie, Kauai Electric, Kona Gold, and Molokai Madness comes now Puna Diesel, 2016 Big Island Champion.